Prediction Explanations

 You have three options for retrieving prediction explanations.

-PredictionExplanations.get_all_as_dataframe() and PredictionExplanations.download_to_csv() reformat prediction explanations to match the schema of CSV file downloaded from UI (RowId, Prediction, Explanation 1 Strength, Explanation 1 Feature, Explanation 1 Value, …, Explanation N Strength, Explanation N Feature, Explanation N Value)
+:::{note} PredictionExplanations.get_all_as_dataframe() and PredictionExplanations.download_to_csv() reformat prediction explanations to match the schema of CSV file downloaded from UI (RowId, Prediction, Explanation 1 Strength, Explanation 1 Feature, Explanation 1 Value, …, Explanation N Strength, Explanation N Feature, Explanation N Value) :::

 Get prediction explanations rows one by one as PredictionExplanationsRow objects: